kframework/k-in-k/kink.md

 Meta functions
 ==============

+-   TODO: Functions defined here should be modelled after the functions in section 7 of the semantics of K document.
-TODO: Recurse into imported modules
+-   TODO: Recurse into imported modules

 ```k
 module META-ACCESSORS